Bear one another's burdens, and thereby fulfill the law of Christ.Galatians 6:2(NASB)

 There is much misunderstanding concerning the difference between spirituality and maturity in our Christian walk.
 Maturity is a life-long process, which takes place over time - as we humble ourselves under the mighty hand of God, study His word and apply its principles in our life.
 The spiritual believer is one who abides in Christ, obeys His commands, honours His name, is growing in grace and is becoming more Christ-like with every passing day.
 The more we die to our self-life, and live for Christ, the more we mature in our Christian walk, and the more Christ-like we become.

-We are either spiritual or we are fleshly - we are either living for God or living for Self - we are either in fellowship with our heavenly Father or we are out of fellowship with Him - because the antithesis of spirituality is carnality.
-Jesus said: Whoever is not with Me is against Me, and whoever does not gather with Me scatters, while Peter, who was prompted by the Holy Spirit to confess Jesus as the Christ, the Son of the living God, became a fleshly tool in the hands of Satan, soon after his great spiritual revelation from God.
+We are either spiritual or we are fleshly.
+We are either walking in spirit and truth or walking in the flesh - we are either living for God or living for Self - we are either in fellowship with our heavenly Father or we are out of fellowship with Him - because the antithesis of spirituality is carnality.
+Jesus said: Whoever is not with Me is against Me, and whoever does not gather with Me scatters, while Peter, who was prompted by the Holy Spirit to confess Jesus as the Christ, the Son of the living God, became a fleshly tool in the hands of Satan, immediately after his great spiritual revelation from God.

-Let us seek to be those that are spiritual, and are enabled to restore those that have fallen and to bear one another's burdens.. in humility and gentleness.
-Let us die to self and live our life to the glory of God, so that we may mature in the faith, grow in grace and become a living testimony to the love of our Lord Jesus Christ.
+Let us seek to be those that are spiritual, and are enabled to restore those that have fallen and to bear one another's burdens, in humility and gentleness.
+Let us die to self and live our life to the glory of God, so that we may mature in the faith, grow in grace, live a spiritual, God-honouring life and become a living testimony to the love of our Lord Jesus Christ.

-Heavenly Father, thank You for the many lessons I am learning and the importance of becoming a spiritual Christian, by abiding in Christ and submitting to the guidance of the Holy Spirit.
-May I grow in grace and wisdom, humility and gentleness, so that in the power of the Holy Spirit I may be enabled to support the weak, help the afflicted, bear the burdens of my brothers and sisters in Christ, restore those that have been tempted into sin - and thus, fulfil the Christ-like law of godly love - to Your praise and glory, this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the many lessons I am learning and the importance of becoming a spiritual Christian and fulfilling the law of Christ by abiding in Him and submitting to the guidance of the Holy Spirit.
+May I grow in grace and wisdom, humility and gentleness, so that in the power of the Holy Spirit I may be spiritually enabled to support the weak, help the afflicted, bear the burdens of my brothers and sisters in Christ, restore those that have been tempted into sin - and thus fulfil the Christ-like law of godly love to Your praise and glory, this I ask in Jesus' name, AMEN.